K-theoretic invariants of Hamiltonian fibrations: Introduction and main results

-\end{thm} The inclusion map $e$ above is induced by the canonical homomorphism $U (r) \to \cQ (r) $.
-The above theorem may be interpreted as saying that $e$ ``almost'' admits a weak retraction (i.e. a left inverse in the homotopy category).
-It is interesting to speculate whether it has an actual weak retraction; such a thing would be so unexpected that we merely leave this is a question. \begin{qtn} Does the map $e: BU (r) \to B \cQ (r)$ admit a weak retraction? \end{qtn} Using the above theorem we get for instance the following. \begin{thm} The map in complex K-theory induced by the natural inclusion map $BU (r) \to B\cQ (r) \equiv B \cQ (\widehat {\mathbb{CP}}^{r-1} ) $, is surjective on K-theory. \end {thm} This strengthens a theorem of Spacil \cite{SpacilThesis}, based on Reznikov-type \cite{citeReznikovCharacteristicclassesinsymplectictopology} characteristic classes obtained by infinite-dimensional Chern-Weil theory for the strict contactomorphism group, that is a surjection.
+The map $e$ above is induced by the canonical homomorphism $U (r) \to \cQ (r) ,$ and the map $i_r: BU(r) \to BU$ is the natural inclusion, and the weak equivalence $W_r$ is constructed in Section \ref{sect:infinity-categories}, as part of a proof of Theorem \ref{Proposition: homotopy equivalence commuting}.
+This theorem is a strengthening of the Atiyah-J\"{a}nich theorem, that is a key component in the proof of Theorem \ref{thm:example}.
+Theorem \ref{thm:example} implies additional results including the following (see Corollary \ref{cor:functors}).

-Using a twisted K-theory version of our quantization method we then obtain the following variant of the main theorem for the group $\hamcp$. \begin{thm} Consider There is a ``twisted quantization'' map $twq$ and a commutative diagram:
+\begin{thm} The map in complex K-theory induced by the natural inclusion map $BU (r) \to B\cQ (r) \equiv B \cQ (\widehat {\mathbb{CP}}^{r-1} ) $, is surjective on K-theory. \end {thm} This strengthens a theorem of Spacil \cite{SpacilThesis}, based on Reznikov-type \cite{citeReznikovCharacteristicclassesinsymplectictopology} characteristic classes obtained by infinite-dimensional Chern-Weil theory for the strict contactomorphism group, that is a surjection.